jongpie/NebulaLogger/docs/apex/index.md

 ### [LoggerTriggerableContext](log-management/LoggerTriggerableContext)

-DTO class used by the logging system to for trigger contextual details
+Class used by the logging system for trigger contextual details

 ### [RelatedLogEntriesController](log-management/RelatedLogEntriesController)